-❖ Absent good cause, within three (3) business days of receipt of a report of sexual misconduct, the Investigator shall attempt to get a written statement from the complainant that includes information related to the circumstances giving rise to the complaint, the dates of the alleged occurrences, and names of witnesses, if any.
-The complainant should be encouraged to complete a complaint form and submit a detailed written report of the alleged incident.

-- ❖ When the complainant chooses not to provide a written complaint, the Investigator will still investigate to the extent possible and take appropriate action. - ❖ Both before and during the pendency of the investigations, the Investigator shall consult with the complainant and respondent and consider what, if any, interim measures may be necessary.
+- ❖ Absent good cause, within seven (7) business days of the Investigator's receipt of a report of sexual misconduct, discrimination, and/or harassment, the investigator shall notify the complainant and request a meeting.
+The Investigator should provide written notice to the complainant of his or her rights with regard to this process in advance of the interview with sufficient time to prepare for meaningful participation. - ❖ The Investigator shall attempt to get a written statement from the complainant that includes information related to the circumstances giving rise to the complaint, the dates of the alleged occurrences, and names of witnesses, if any.
+The complainant should be encouraged to complete a complaint form and submit a detailed written report of the alleged incident. - When the complainant chooses not to provide a written complaint, the Investigator will still investigate to the extent possible and take appropriate action. - ❖ Both before and during the pendency of the investigations, the Investigator shall consult with the complainant and respondent and consider what, if any, interim measures may be necessary.
 See below for more information related to interim measures. - Complaints made anonymously or by a third party will be investigated to the extent possible.
-Anonymous reports may be made online at http://mtsu.edu/sexual-violence/reporting-form.php. - ❖ After consultation with the OUC, if the Investigator determines that the complaint contains an allegation of sexual misconduct, the Investigator shall follow the procedures set forth in MTSU Policy 27 to investigate and adjudicate the complaint. - Only one person shall be identified as the primary investigator for a complaint.
-The primary investigator may assign investigatory duties to other properly trained individuals, as appropriate. - Investigations shall be conducted by officials who do not have a conflict of interest or bias for or against the complainant or respondent. - If the complainant or respondent believes the assigned investigator has a conflict of interest, that party must submit a written explanation of the reason for that belief to the Assistant Vice President for Human Resource Services.
+Anonymous reports may be made online at http://mtsu.edu/sexual-violence/reporting-form.php. - ❖ After consultation with the OUC, if the Investigator determines that the complaint contains an allegation of sexual misconduct, discrimination, and/or harassment, the Investigator shall follow the procedures set forth in MTSU Policy 27 to investigate and adjudicate the complaint. - Only one person shall be identified as the primary investigator for a complaint.
+The primary investigator may assign investigatory duties to other properly trained individuals, as appropriate. - Investigations shall be conducted by officials who do not have a conflict of interest or bias for or against the complainant or respondent. - ❖ If the complainant or respondent believes the assigned investigator has a conflict of interest, that party must submit a written explanation of the reason for that belief to the Assistant Vice President for Human Resource Services.
 The explanation must be submitted within three (3) business days, absent good cause, of the time when the party knew or should have known the facts that would give rise to the alleged conflict of interest.
 The Assistant Vice President for Human Resource Services will determine if the facts warrant the appointment of a different investigator and respond to the party in writing within three (3) business days, absent good cause.
-The decision of the Assistant Vice President for Human Resource Services shall be final.
+The decision of the Assistant Vice President for Human Resource Services shall be final. - When the allegation of discrimination or harassment is against the Assistant to the President for Institutional Equity and Compliance, the Assistant Dean of Office of Student Conduct, or the Title VI, Title IX, or ADA/Section 504 Coordinator, the President will identify an individual who has been trained in investigating such complaints to investigate the complaint and carry out the responsibilities listed in MTSU Policy 27. - When the allegation of discrimination or harassment is against the President, The Assistant to the President for Institutional Equity and Compliance shall notify the Board of Trustees, which shall engage an entity independent of the University to conduct an investigation and submit its findings to the Board of Trustees.